elastic/eui/CONTRIBUTING.md

 🙌 Thanks for your interest in contributing to EUI! 🙌

-# New Components, New Components, and Bug Fixes
+# New Components, Features, and Bug Fixes

 When creating new components, adding new features, or fixing bugs, please refer to the [Component Development guidelines][docs-components].
 If there isn't an associated issue on the bug tracker yet, consider creating one so that you get a chance to discuss the changes you have in mind with the rest of the team.